LogFlux Architecture and Data Flow

 • Cost-effective: Pay only for what you use with transparent pricing

-LogFlux Clients run in your environment and provide various interfaces for searching, analyzing, and monitoring your logs.
+LogFlux provides log analysis through industry-standard tools and command-line interfaces.
 All decryption happens locally on your systems - LogFlux never has access to your plaintext logs.

-• Visual Analytics: Charts, graphs, and dashboards for log analysis
+• Rich Visualizations: Charts, graphs, and monitoring dashboards

 • Real-time Monitoring: Live log streaming with customizable alerts